 But consumer inflation eased from the previous month as food prices rose at a slower pace, official data showed on Thursday.

-Analysts and investors are closely watching producer inflation in China for signs of a long-expected economic slowdown that would weigh on industrial profit growth and investment, even if there are no trade shocks.
+Analysts and investors are closely watching inflation gauges in China for signs of a long-expected economic slowdown that would weigh on industrial profit growth and investment and possibly tip a shift in central bank policy.

-Analysts polled by Reuters had expected April producer inflation would rebound to 3.5 percent as steel mills stocked up on raw materials such as iron ore and coking coal to meet a seasonal surge in construction activity.
-Crude oil and fuel prices have also been on the rise.
+Analysts polled by Reuters had expected producer inflation would rebound to 3.5 percent as steel mills stocked up on raw materials such as iron ore and coking coal to meet a seasonal surge in construction.
+Oil prices have also been on the rise.

 Sharper factory-gate price rises could bolster profits for industrial firms, which saw earnings growth slow to the weakest pace in over a year in March.

 CONSUMER INFLATION EASES

 The consumer price index (CPI) rose 1.8 percent from a year earlier, just below expectations and slowing from March's 2.1 percent.
 On a month-on-month basis, it dipped 0.2 percent.

 The core consumer price index, which strips out volatile food and energy prices, rose 2.0 percent in April, unchanged from March.